2016 HSC Rules and Procedures guide

 6.1 Principal’s certification of completion of course requirements

-- followed the course developed or endorsed by the BOSTES
+(a) followed the course developed or endorsed by BOSTES

-- If your principal determines that you have not met the above criteria for satisfactory completion of a course, the school will inform the BOSTES and will inform you in writing.
+(iv) If your principal determines that you have not met the above criteria for satisfactory completion of a course, the school will inform BOSTES and will inform you in writing.

-- You have the right to appeal to the school against this determination.
-If unsuccessful, you may appeal to the BOSTES.
+(v) You have the right to appeal to the school against this determination.
+If unsuccessful, you may appeal to BOSTES.
 Your principal will advise you of this right and explain the appeal process.

 6.2 VET courses mandatory work placement

-Work placement is a mandatory HSC requirement of each framework course and for some other VET courses.
+Work placement is a mandatory HSC requirement of most VET Industry Curriculum Framework courses and for some other VET courses.
 For each course, a minimum number of hours is required in the workplace to enable students to progress towards the achievement of industry competencies and to practise skills acquired in the classroom or workshop.
-If you fail to undertake the mandatory work placement component of a VET course, it may be determined that you have not made a genuine attempt to complete course requirements (see section 6, ‘Course completion’).
+If you fail to undertake the mandatory work placement component of a VET course, it may be determined that you have not made a genuine attempt to complete course requirements.

 7. HSC examinations